Standard Front End Documents

 Request for Information forms will assist in the design process.
 Property owners along the alignment are encouraged to provide input early in the design phase so that concerns can be addressed and, if possible, incorporated into the design.

-Engineering (Burns & McDonnell), survey (Kaw Valley Engineering) and geotechnical crews (Terracon) will continue to be in the area throughout the design and bid phase.
+Engineering (Burns & McDonnell) will continue to be in the area throughout the design and bid phase.

-General Location Map of the project shows projected improvements upstream and downstream of the Meadowbrook Golf and Country Club.
+General Location Map of the project shows projected improvements upstream and downstream of the former Meadowbrook Golf Course and Country Club.

 FAQs – What to expect during construction gives general information regarding sanitary sewer construction.